LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

 1. `ecoana.eqpcomo`
      `eqpcomo` is a Python module for chemical process equipment cost estimation.
      This module provides a unified interface to estimate equipment purchase costs using several well-known correlations from chemical engineering literature.
      Each model contains equipment-specific correlations, capacity ranges, and material factors based on the original literature sources.
+     And each model has its own valid equipment types and parameter requirements.

      The library currently implements models from:
      > *Turton model*: Richard A. Turton (2018), “Analysis, Synthesis, and Design of Chemical processes” (5th ed.)